LGBTQ people in the Russo-Ukrainian war: Ukraine

 In Ukrainian society, there has been a "sharp increase in support for the country’s LGBT community".
 In particular, support for same-sex civil partnerships has grown.
 One of the biggest reasons for this is the participation of queer Ukrainians in the military during the war.
 A common argument for expanding LGBT rights in the country has been that they fight against the Russian invaders on an equal basis to any other Ukrainians.
 In a 2022 study, even among respondents who expressed a negative view of LGBT people in general, 53.8% supported them being allowed into the military.
 Among respondents who expressed a generally positive view of LGBT people, support was 82.6%.
 There are other reasons as well.
 According to TIME Magazine, for some Ukrainians, "homophobia has become almost synonymous with Russian aggression", due to Putin's embrace of homophobia as a defining feature of his anti-Western rhetoric and policy.
 On the other hand, acceptance of queer people has been positively associated with the West and Europe, which Ukraine has tried to align itself with since the Revolution of Dignity.

 However, LGBTQ people have been made vulnerable in Ukraine during the invasion.
 In the first months of the invasion, transgender people in Ukraine faced shortages of transgender hormone therapy drugs, which international aid organizations helped to overcome.
 Due to the closure of borders for men 18–60 years old in Ukraine, Ukrainian transgender women who had not completed their legal transition and still retained the "male" gender marker in their documents could not leave the country.

-Currently, there are no same-sex civil partnerships in Ukraine.
+As of 2023, there are no same-sex civil partnerships in Ukraine.
 As a consequence, "if a queer [Ukrainian] soldier is injured or killed in action, the lack of legal recognition of same-sex partnerships means that their significant other will not be afforded the right to make medical decisions on their behalf, bury them, or collect any state compensation."
-Ukrainian President Volodymyr Zelenskyy has said that he supports greater equality in response to petitions calling for legislation about same-sex marriage, but has said that such a move would require an amendment to the Ukrainian constitution, which "cannot be changed during a state of war or emergency."
+In response to petitions calling for legislation about same-sex marriage, Ukrainian president Volodymyr Zelenskyy has said that he supports greater equality; he called for the Prime Minister of Ukraine to review civil partnerships for same-sex couples, and said in 2024 that he would sign such a bill if parliament passed it, but has said that same-sex marriage would require an amendment to the Ukrainian constitution, which "cannot be changed during a state of war or emergency."